aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/excel-themes-and-colors/_index.md

 1. Open Excel and go to the "Page Layout" tab in the Excel ribbon.
 1. Click on the "Colors" button in the "Themes" section.
-1. Click "Customize Colors..." button.
+1. Click the "Customize Colors..." button.
 <br>
 <img src="color2.png" width=70% />